 If the preauthorization is denied or reduced in amount, duration or scope, then that service or medication will not be covered by the MCO.
-You will be notified in writing of the decision within 14 calendar days, or 28 calendars if there was a request for an extension.
+You will be notified in writing of the decision within 14 calendar days, or 28 calendar days if there was a request for an extension.
 You will be given the right to file an appeal for the denied for a denied preauthorization.
-(See Complaints, Grievance, and Appeals section on page 47)
+(See section 10 Complaints, Grievance, and Appeals)